 CAR T cell therapy: how it helped 2 brave young women fight cancer

 This is a serious but inspirational story where a few brave souls blazed the trail and are now paying it forward.
 This is the story of Emily Whitehead, the first CAR T pediatric patient.
 And this is the story of Nicole Gularte, the leukemia patient who received CAR T cell therapy three times!
-Support the Emily Whitehead Foundation and Nicole by donating here.
+You can support the Emily Whitehead Foundation here.

 CONOR: Dodi, today I’m going to tell you a story that I've been following personally for a number of years.
 It's more immediately serious story than some of the other topics we've covered.
 But it is a story about discovery.
 Some of them that we've talked about so far have been accidental discoveries, many through harmless means.
 But this one's really interesting in that to get to a discovery that can then be shared to the benefit of others.
 A number of people have had to go through unimaginable pain and suffering before that discovery could become useful for others.
 So, we might cry a bit but I'm just gonna let you know, it's okay.
 It works out in the end in this case.
 But what's really interesting is how the players in this story interconnect with others to form new possibilities.